 You should be aware that taking actions based on the value of private data may leak the private data through side channels like time spent and gas use.
 If you need to branch on private data, you should in most cases ensure that both branches exhibit similar time/gas and storage patterns.

-msg.sender for access control, the call must be
+msg.sender for access control in your contract, the call must be

 The Sapphire state model is like Ethereum's except for all state being encrypted and not accessible to anyone except the contract.
 The contract, executing in an active (attested) Oasis compute node is the only entity that can request its state encryption key from the Oasis key manager.
 Both the keys and values of the items stored in state are encrypted, but the size of either is not hidden.
 You app may need to pad state items to a constant length, or use other obfuscation.
 Observers may also be able to infer computation based on storage access patterns, so you might need to obfuscate that, too.